 Under the Inquiries Act 2005, the Chairman has a wide range of powers, including the power to compel the production of documents and to summon witnesses to give evidence on oath.
 The Chairman can call any relevant person, or organisation, to give evidence to the Inquiry.
 Witnesses can be asked questioned by Counsel to the Inquiry or by legal representatives of core participants (with the Chairman’s permission).

 An expert witness is a person who is called to give an opinion on matters which call for expert skill and knowledge.
 Their role is to provide technical analysis and expertise in order to help the Inquiry deliver its Terms of Reference.
-The Chairman will appoint a range of experts to prepare reports.
-These reports will be disclosed to all core participants, published on the Inquiry website and presented during hearings.
+The Chairman appointed a range of experts to prepare reports and give oral evidence at the hearings.

 The Inquiry is not covered by the Freedom of Information Act, but will endeavour to conduct proceedings as openly and transparently as possible.
 As part of this, as much information as possible will be provided on this website.